Action Greater Bedminster launched a short online survey on 1st June which can be completed here .

 Over the past 11 years, Action Greater Bedminster (formerly the Greater Bedminster Community Partnership) has proved that ‘people power’ does deliver improvement and change: the evidence is in our parks, on our streets, and in the range of social activities and connections in our neighbourhood.
 If we get a significant number of local people involved in the Community Plan, it will mean it can represent what you want and it will be taken seriously by those that make decisions affecting our daily life.

 The small but dedicated team of volunteers leading the project need your help to make sure as many people as possible can engage with the consultation.
 Please tell your neighbours and friends about Action Greater Bedminster, and sign up for updates here.
 If you’re able to offer skills or time for this important next step, could help with distribution of posters and leaflets, can translate into local languages, or just want to know more: please do get in touch at email@example.com.
-The Action Greater Bedminster Facebook page and Twitter @greaterbedminster will give dates of meetings, and info on how to contribute to the online survey, dates of meetings and street consultations.
+The Action Greater Bedminster Facebook page and Twitter @greaterbedminster will give dates of meetings, events and street consultations.